Index

 Master Women in game design: How does game design target actual cross-pressure topics in religion and how would we design and counter such issues?
 H. Qarani Benedikt Morschheuser 2.03.2023

-Master Gamification of team sports: A qualitative stakeholder analysis and derivation of design patterns L. Steinkamp Benedikt Morschheuser
+Master How to gamify football training?
+An explorative analysis of user demands and synthesis of design patterns L. Steinkamp Benedikt Morschheuser 23.6.2023

 C. Wüllner Benedikt Morschheuser